Sweet Desire, Wicked Fate

 She descended the rickety porch steps and saw a gaping hole where the tree had stood.
 A nest of mud-covered ceramic jugs was tangled in the exposed roots.
 Nudging one with her foot, she thought of cremation urns.
 The sealed containers were half buried, bigger than she’d thought at first glance.

-The sting of betrayal latched onto her thoughts now.
+The sting of betrayal latched onto her thoughts.
 There was no way that she could compete with her sister.
 Ava stood five-feet six-inches tall and was curvaceous.
 Jaden was three inches shorter than Ava, and her body was still deciding what it wanted to be.

 Short.
 Tall.
 Curvy.